Torlus/Torlus.github.io/_posts/2016-03-04-why-the-bitcoin-blockchain-is-einsteinian.md

 Our world may be **Einsteinian**, but our perception of it is **Newtonian**.

-# Open your book at chapter three
+# Open your book at chapter three...

 Chapter #3 of [Bitcoin paper](https://bitcoin.org/bitcoin.pdf) is entitled **Timestamp server**.